 Additionally, by law, a human trafficking conviction means you would have to register as a sex offender and be required to disclose internet activity for the rest of your life.

-Additionally, the new law makes it easier for Los Angeles County prosecutors to pursue a human trafficking case because it adds Penal Code Sections which allows more evidence to be presented in court, such as sex crimes, and it eliminates certain elements of the crime, including mistake of a minor's age.
+Additionally, the new law makes it easier for Los Angeles County prosecutors to pursue a human trafficking case because it adds Penal Code Sections that allow more evidence to be presented in court, such as sex crimes, and it eliminates certain elements of the crime, including mistake of a minor's age.

 It can be subtle or overt, physical or even psychological.
 In many human trafficking cases in Los Angeles County, coercion involves the use of violence, threats, or lies.